Mariusthvdb/custom-ui/README.md

 -6 Happy customizing!

 ## No more States, Lovelace it is
 Note that this adapted version still holds all options of the original custom-ui.
 Since that was designed for Homeassistant   States, and we now live Lovelace, many of these options are no longer supported.
-I havent yet streamlined the file to cut out these, as I am not sure whether Lovelace won't ever bring these back.
+I haven't yet streamlined the file to cut out these, as I am not sure whether Lovelace won't ever bring these back.
 Entity theming for one was a major feature now defunct.
+As are all other features specifically used in the state-cards.
+Like 'show_last_changed'.
+We all now how to do that easily in Lovelace.

 For a still valid explanation of the used JavaScript templating Custom-ui uses, I best simply point you to the [original docs on the subject](https://github.com/andrey-git/home-assistant-custom-ui/blob/master/docs/templates.md)